AndrewCeloieWilson/Album-Recommender/README.md

 ## Overview

 This project is a machine learning system designed to recommend music albums based on user preferences.
-It leverages raw audio features extracted from your liked and disliked tracks and trains a binary classification neural network model to predict your music preferences.
-The model is then used to recommend albums that align with your taste.
+It leverages raw audio features extracted from your liked and disliked tracks and trains a binary classification neural network model to predict your music preferences for specific songs.
+The model is then used to recommend albums that align with your taste by running each song through the neural network to make a recommendation, and then finding albums where a high percentage of songs are recommended.

 Using the included dataset of 1500 songs split fairly evenly (52%) between liked and disliked, I have been able to achieve an accuracy of about 85% prediction success on the train and test sets before the model begins to overfit.
+During the process, I found that having many diverse data examples with an even split between liked and disliked was a key to training the model to learn effectively without overfitting.
+I also found that there was a key stopping point in training that allowed genre data to increase model accuracy without overfitting.
+At peak accuracy, the first layer of the network focuses on sorting by genre and the subsequent layers use acoustic information to make decisions.
+Thus, genre information is used as a high level filter before making more detailed decisions about each song.
+Using leaky ReLU over ReLU seemed to help slightly improve model accuracy.
+I also found that having a decent dropout set in each layer while balancing learning rate and Adams optimizer weight decay led to the best results.

+I think adding lyric data to this project would further increase accuracy.
+It would also benefit from data after 2022 (the latest data MusicBrainz and AcousticBrainz have).
+Updating the network to weight songs on a more nuanced scale than a simple binary would also be beneficial (1=hate, 5=okay, 10=love).

 ## Features